Jonathan Zawada

 Jonathan Zawada (born 1981) is an Australian multidisciplinary artist, designer and music-video director whose work spans painting, digital image-making, installation and product design.

-He gained prominence creating record-sleeve artwork, winning ARIA Awards for The Presets' Apocalypso and Flume's Skin, and has exhibited internationally.
+He gained prominence creating record-sleeve artwork, winning ARIA Awards for The Presets' Apocalypso and Flume's Skin, and has held exhibits internationally.

-Zawada designed the 2018 Metamathemagical projection for the Sydney Opera House sails and created the CGI/AI artwork and videos for Mark Pritchard and Thom Yorke's album Tall Tales (2025).
+Zawada designed the 2018 Metamathemagical projection for the Sydney Opera House sails and created the artwork, music videos, and an accompanying film for Mark Pritchard and Thom Yorke's album Tall Tales (2025).

 Early life and career

 Zawada was born in Perth, Western Australia, and is largely self-taught.

 He began professional graphic-design work in Sydney in the early 2000s.
 His first solo shows – Semantic Webs (2005) and Boolean Values (2008) at Monster Children Gallery – reportedly sold out and later toured to Melbourne.

 In late 2010 he relocated to Los Angeles and staged Over Time at Prism Gallery – a series of digital landscapes from manipulated graph data painted on linen.